How to design a round yoke crochet sweater

 - Think about how a simple flat circle increases and try to mimic that approach.

-- It’s important to have non increase rows between the increase rows in a round yoke.
+- It’s important to have non-increase rows between the increase rows in a round yoke.

 - Too few increase points can also make the increases pretty obvious in the finished sweater, especially if the increases are stacked – you may want to think about using invisible increases (described in my amigurumi tips post).

-- I personally aim for a minimum of about 10 st increase on your increase rows, though the more increases you have, the more circular your yoke will be – to some extent this will also depend on the yarn weight you’re using
+- I personally aim for a minimum of about 10 stitch increase on your increase rows, though the more increases you have, the more circular your yoke will be – to some extent this will also depend on the yarn weight you’re using

 - Some knitting resources recommend only having 4 or 5 increase rows over the course of the entire yoke – this is more akin to the pi circle method and can be a useful approach, especially if you are including colourwork in your yoke